 - Do not let the children get too excited that there is confusion being created and the driver is disturbed.

 - Never force your child to get in the car seat.
 Try to make it as pleasant as possible even if their is wailing and screaming.
 If you behave strictly, they will hate the trips.

-That’s my two pence worth of carseat safety and travelling advice there.
+That’s my two pence worth of carseat safety and traveling advice there.
 It is really interesting how with one child, everything is such a breeze and another one everything is a struggle.
 I guess, we grow up a little more with each child.